pvanhoof/dir-examples/README.md

 ### Why is there there a difference between APIVERSION and VERSION?

-The API version is the version of your API.
-This means the version of your header files (if your programming language has such header files), the version of your API, the version of your pkgconfig file.
+The API version is the version of your programmable interfaces.
+This means the version of your header files (if your programming language has such header files), the version of your pkgconfig file, the version of your documentation.
 The API is what software developers need to utilize your library.

 The ABI version can definitely be different and it is what programs that are compiled and installable need to utilize your library.

 An API breaks when recompiling the program without any changes, that consumes a libpackage-4.3.so.2, is not going to succeed at compile time.
 The API got broken the moment any possible way package's API was used, wont compile.
 Yes, any way.
 It means that a libpackage-5.0.so.0 should be started.

-An ABI breaks when without recompiling the program, replacing a libpackage-4.3.so.2.1.0 with a libpackage-4.3.so.2.2.o or a libpackage-4.3.so.2.1.1 (or later) as libpackage-4.3.so.2 is not going to succeed at runtime.
+An ABI breaks when without recompiling the program, replacing a libpackage-4.3.so.2.1.0 with a libpackage-4.3.so.2.2.0 or a libpackage-4.3.so.2.1.1 (or later) as libpackage-4.3.so.2 is not going to succeed at runtime.
 For example because it would crash, or because the results would be wrong (in any way).
 It implies that libpackage-4.3.so.2 shouldn't be overwritten, but libpackage-4.3.so.3 should be started.

-For example when you change the parameter of a function in C to be a floating point from a integer, then that's an ABI change but not neccesarily an API change.
+For example when you change the parameter of a function in C to be a floating point from a integer (and/or the other way around), then that's an ABI change but not neccesarily an API change.

 ### What is this SOVERSION about?